asaikali/docker-compose-postgres/README.md

 configuration you can skip this step.

 Check out my blog [adibsaikali.com](https://adibsaikali.com) for a nice directory of other samples and technical posts.
 Full details of how the sample works below.

 # Overview

 PostgresSQL is a very powerful open source database that is available everywhere from laptops to cloud providers.
 I have been using postgres for decades starting in 1998.
 There are two distinct ways that I use postgres on my dev workstation.

 * ephemeral mode to execute automated tests
 * persistent mode during development and manual testing

 For automated integration testing I rely on the [test containers](https://www.testcontainers.org/) project to automatically launch a fresh postgres database for each junit test.
 This makes tests reproducible, relatively quick and painless to write.
 While tests are executing I don't need to interact with the postgres server the tests are running against.

 As I write code and manually interact with the application I am working on I want inspect the postgres database the application is talking to.
 For many years I got away with installing a local PostgresSQL on my dev machine.
 Everytime a new developer joins the project they have to install PostgreSQL on their workstation, then run a script to create the development database.
 If the developer is working on two different applications that use different versions of PostgreSQL then local workstation setup gets more complicated.
 Docker compose can significantly reduce local development environment setup friction.

 This repo provides a frictionless Docker Compose configuration for pgAdmin and PostgreSQL with pre-configured connectivity and passwords.
 The sections below explain how each part of the configuration works.

-# Postgres & PgAdmin Containers
+# Docker Compose Configuration

+## Architecture

 [PgAdmin 4](https://www.pgadmin.org/) is the graphical interface for working with Postgres, it is a single page JavaScript web application with a python backend.
 The diagram below shows the relationship between the various applications, containers, virtual machines running on a typical Docker desktop installed on MacOS or Windows.

 ![Overview](diagrams/overview.svg)